jlbradley1844/jlbradley1844.github.io/_posts/2024-06-02-ok-the-real-problem-with-men.md

 However, I believe that such men had a finger on the problem, in spite of how self-parodying the movement's solutions may have seemed.

+### Horrible Solutions for Horrible People

+Serious "Men's Rights" movements were never going to be popular.
-My opinion is such movements are challenged by certain materialistic assumptions about "manhood" that people have become very comfortable with.
+Such movements threaten those with certain materialistic assumptions about "manhood" that many have become very comfortable with.

 After the "first generation" new-agey men's rights movement faded, the more skeptical, finding the whole movement silly, instead took refuge in traditional gender roles.
 This was made conveniently fashionable thanks to the buzzy nineties